 I heard the same comments repeated numerous times and so I have decided to address those comments in this article.

-Customers are not buying boats – well only you know how much this applies to your business.
+Well only you know how much this applies to your business.

-All my customers pay cash – this is what you expect if you only offer your customers a cash payment option?
+This is what you expect if you only offer your customers a cash payment option?

 But the 2nd statement really does tie in with the 1st.
 Your customers can only pay you cash if you don’t offer an alternative but currently it appears customers are not buying boats from you.
 Or certainly not buying enough boats at the right price.